-OverviewDominating the northern skyline from the small city of Cariamanga is Cerro Ahuaca.
+OverviewDominating the northern skyline of the small city of Cariamanga is Cerro Ahuaca.
 Located in the southern province Loja, Cerro Ahuaca boasts the tallest free wall in Ecuador, about 210 meters (689 ft).
 Ahuaca has two summits.
-The eastern is the highest at around 2470 meters (8103 ft) above sea level, and the western is roughly 2180 meters (7152 ft).
-The higher summit can be reached simply by hiking; however the lower requires rock climbing equipment.
+The eastern is the highest at around 2470 meters (8104 ft) above sea level, and the western is roughly 2180 meters (7152 ft).
+The higher summit can be reached simply by hiking.
+The lower peak can be reached by bushwhacking through a forest and a short scramble to the saddle and top, or by a steep scramble down on grass and crumbly soil from the ridge between the two peaks.

 Getting ThereThe friendly, yet rarely visited Cariamanga can be easily reached by bus from any major city in Ecuador.
 It is roughly 14 hours by bus from Quito and one and a half hours from Loja.
 One can also fly into Catamayo airport and take a 45 minutes bus or truck ride to Cariamanga.
 A truck should cost $25 one-way.

 Once in Cariamanga, getting to the trail head is fairly simple.
 The easiest option is to start at the park in the center of town.
 There are several pick-up trucks waiting on the road for passengers.
-Ask the driver to take you to el camino de Ahuaca.
-It should only cost 2-4 dollars.
+Ask the driver to take you to el sendero de Ahuaca.
+It should only cost 1.5 - 2 dollars.

 Where to StayThe nicest hotel in Cariamanga is Bermeo Plaza.
 It is about a 5 minute walk from the central park.
 It is around $25 for a single bed which includes breakfast, cable TV, hot water, laundry, and parking.
 There are also a few hostel/hotels near the central park.
 Hotel D’rio (or D’rio frio as some locals refer to it) is visible from the park and $9 a night which includes hot water, towel, cable TV and parking.